 1. Make sure you are legal

-Firstly, not all drivers or vehicles can use the motorway.
+First of our motorway driving tips, not all drivers or vehicles can use the motorway.
 You’ll not be allowed on until you have passed a test and have a full motorcycle or car licence.
 Even then, you’ll not be permitted on if you are using a moped or certain slow-moving vehicles such as tractors.

 Some routes switch from being A-roads to motorways, so you’ll need to make sure you don’t drive on one by mistake if you’re not allowed.
 Look out for the warnings and be aware that the signs will change from having green or white backgrounds to blue once you are on the motorway.